Skip to contents

 Value

 as_cff_person() returns an object of classes cff_pers_lst, cff according to the definitions.person or definitions.entity specified in the Citation File Format schema.
-Each element of the cff_pers_lst object would have classes cff_pers, cff.
+Each element of the cff_pers_lst object has classes cff_pers, cff.

 Details

-as_cff_person() would recognize if the input should be converted using the CFF reference for definition.person or definition.entity.
+as_cff_person() recognizes whether the input should be converted using the CFF reference for definitions.person or definitions.entity.

 • First von Last.